windows-2048/The-Fastest-Mouse-Clicker-for-Windows/docs/README.md

 * Random clicking has been implemented.
 Just click the "Batch folder" button and see remarks in the *.bat files reside there in order how to use command line arguments and to enable random clicking.

 * Group clicking (record/play the sequences of clicks) supported via additional application since v.2.5.3.2.
+You can quickly switch between the applications by clicking the "Run group app"/"Run single app" button.

 * Window Always Top checkbox to keep the app's window topmost.